seed-labs/seed-emulator/docs/thoughts/ecosystem.md

 - **Duplicate AS**: Inevitably, when we import other people's simulators, we will get into a situation where some ASes are duplicate.
 How to handle this?
 Sometimes, the duplication is part of the reality, and sometimes, it is a mistake.
 Our layer design may be able to help here.
+Here are some thoughts:
-ASes in the upper layer may be able to hide the ASes in the lower layer.
+    - ASes in the upper layer may be able to hide the ASes in the lower layer.
       We need to make sure this does not create issues.
-Another choice is to add a `deleteAS` API, so we can delete a particular AS from the imported simulator.
+    - Another choice is to add a `deleteAS` API, so we can delete a particular AS from the imported simulator.
+    - We can implement some mechanism like layer mask, which can mask certain elements on a particular layer.
+    - When we import other a simulator, we will recreate all its objects.
+We can just go to an imported object, and make change to it directly, including change its ASN, IP prefix, etc. This may be the best way to do it.

 - **Manifest file**: Just like Android apps, we may want to include a manifest file for each simulator.
 It publishes some of the essential information, such